ardatan/graphql-tools/website/docs/stitch-type-merging.md

 - `@key`: type merging's closest analog is the type-level `selectionSet` specified in merged type configuration.
 Unlike Federation though, merging is fully decentralized with no concept of an "origin" service.
 - `@requires`: directly comparable to type merging's `@computed` directive.
 However, merging is decentralized and may resolve computed fields from any number of services.
 - `@external`: type merging implicitly expects types in each service to only implement the fields they provide.
-- `@provides`: type merging implicitly handles multiple services that implement the same fields, and automatically selects as many requested fields as possible from as few services as possible.
-Requested child objects within a visited service are automatically selected.
+- `@provides`: type merging implicitly handles multiple services that implement the same fields, and automatically selects as many requested fields as possible from as few services as possible during each execution cycle.

 ## Type resolvers

-Similar to how GraphQL objects implement field resolvers, merging implements type-level resolvers for fetching and merging partial types.
-While these resolvers are setup automatically, advanced use cases may want to customize some or all of their default behavior.
+Similar to how GraphQL objects implement field resolvers, merging implements type resolvers for fetching and merging partial types.
+These resolvers are configured automatically, though advanced use cases may want to customize some or all of their default behavior.
 Merged type resolver methods are of type `MergedTypeResolver`:

 ```ts
 export type MergedTypeResolver = (